zhoupc/CNMF_E/README.md

 	`>> run demos/demo_large_data_2p.m`

 ## Questions
 You can ask questions by sending emails to zhoupc1988@gmail.com or joining our [slack channel](https://beat-ica.slack.com) for discussions.
-An email request for the invitation to the slack channel,  or you can ask your collegues who have joined the slack channel already for an invitation.
+An email request for slack channel invitation is required,  or you can ask your collegues who have joined the slack channel already for an invitation.

 Please read more from the [wiki page](https://github.com/zhoupc/CNMF_E/wiki)